China International Copyright Expo

 China International Copyright Expo is an annual event that brings companies and organizations, both governmental and independent, to China to discuss various aspects of copyright and intellectual property rights (IPR).
 The Expo was first held in 2008 and was attended by experts and organizations from countries such as the United States, the United Kingdom, Germany, Japan, South Korea, and many more.
-The Expo "actively builds an international copyright trade platform, which is focused on industry exchange and trade, this expo consists of four parts; International Copyright Forum, Industrial Exhibition, Thematic Activities, and Cultural Performance Activities."
+The Expo "actively builds an international copyright trade platform, which is focused on industry exchange and trade, consisting of four parts: International Copyright Forum, Industrial Exhibition, Thematic Activities, and Cultural Performance Activities."